SystemWave8/Wave8-Hypr-Dotfiles/README.md

 hyprpm enable hyprscrolling
 ```

-A small note: You may need to purge-cache, update and reinstall after hyprland gets updated
+Note: On occasion you may need to hyprpm purge-cache, update and enable after hyprland gets updated.
+Just the way it goes for now....